-Since 2009, the BMBF has been funding these structural partnerships with 5 call announcements so far.
+Since 2009, the BMBF has been funding these structural partnerships with sixth call announcements so far.
 26 joint research platforms with top institutes in Asia and Oceania were established between 2009 and 2015.

-The 5th BMBF funding announcement on the establishment of joint research presences in Asia and Oceania in the fields of health research and medical technology, sustainable cities, renewable energies and energy efficiency, as well as environmental and water technologies met with a great deal of interest among the German scientific community: DLR-PT, the responsible project management organisation, received more than 160 project sketches.
-From these, 27 projects were selected for funding in a development phase from 2017 to 2019.
-Following an interim evaluation, 15 projects continue to be funded in a consolidation phase from 2019 to 2022.
+Fifteen projects under the 5th BMBF funding announcement (2016) on the establishment of joint research presences in Asia and Oceania in the fields of health research and medical technology, sustainable cities, renewable energies and energy efficiency, as well as environmental and water technologies are currently running in its consolidation phase until 2023.
+Partner countries are India, China, South Korea, Japan, Thailand, Vietnam, Malaysia, Singapore, Indonesia and Australia.

 The 6th announcement in this funding scheme (2020) is addressing the establishment of joint research presences in the field of green hydrogen technologies.
 Out of 25 proposals, seven projects will be funded until 2026 and 2027, respectively.
 The projects will start between 1 July 2021 and 1 February 2022.
 An evaluation of the projects is set down at the end of the 3-years build-up phase; successful projects will be funded for a consolidation phase lasting another two years.
 Partner countries are Australia, Japan, New Zealand and South Korea.